victrme/Contrast.js/README.md

 import Contrast from '@victr/contrast.js'

 const options = {
   once: true,                  // The module runs only once; on window resize by default
+  targetColor: 'background',   // Apply color to "background", "font", or "var"; font by default
   backgroundSize: 'cover',     // "cover" or "contain" based on the background-size property in css
-    backgroundColor: true,   // Apply contrast to background color; font color by default
   theme: {                     // If you want to prebuild light & dark colors
     light: '#bddfe0',          // Light color HEX
     dark: '#334054',           // Dark color HEX
   },
-},
+}

-new Contrast('div', 'h1', options).init()
+new Contrast('div', 'h1').init(options)
 ```

 You can also manually update the contrast by invoking `update()` after initialization.